FayeCarter/Katas/RPG/README.md

 ## Iteration Two

-1. A Character cannot Deal Damage to itself.
+- [X] 1.
+A Character cannot Deal Damage to itself.

 2. A Character can only Heal itself.